dorinandreidragan/dorinandreidragan.github.io/docs/articles/high-availability-with-keepalived.md

 # 🔋⚡ Ensuring High Availability with Two-Server Setup Using Keepalived

 Ensuring high availability with limited resources can be challenging.
-I recently want to proove you can do it 💪✨ using [Keepalived] and just two servers.
-To prove that I used [Vagrant].
+I recently wanted to prove you can do it using [Keepalived] and just two servers 💪✨.
+To prove it, I used [Vagrant].
 Here's a quick rundown of my journey! 🚀

 ## Step 1: Creating the Vagrantfile